 When employees feel rewarded for the right habits, they repeat them.

-How do organisations sustain behaviour change?
+How do organizations sustain behavior change?

 This is a common question.